In this blog, we will talk about the importance, types, and uses of Cell Reference in Excel, and learn all about it with some examples.

 What is the use of CELL REFERENCE?

-Types of cell reference TYPES OF CELL REFERENCE
+Types of cell reference TYPES OF CELL REFERENCE1.
+RELATIVE CELL REFERENCE

 Relative Cell Reference is used when you want the formula to be relative to the surrounding cells.